mzb2599/mzb2599/README.md

 ## 👋 About Me

 Hi there!
-I'm Mohammed Zaki, a passionate and driven Full Stack Developer with 3 years of experience, specializing in React, and MERN stack.
+I'm Mohammed Zaki, a passionate and driven Full Stack Developer with 3 years 7 months of experience, specializing in React, and MERN stack.
 I've contributed to impactful projects in Microsoft enterprise environments and interned with forward-thinking companies where I led initiatives like full stack web application development, performance optimizations.
 I have also participated in hackathons and build working solutions using Generative AI.

 Currently open to exciting MERN full stack opportunities where I can build scalable web applications, solve challenging problems, and keep growing technically and professionally.